-Many things in one language can’t be translated literally into another; it’s necessary to express things differently to be correctly understood and have the right impact, in order to be consistent with your native language content and how you want to be perceived.
+Many things in one language can’t be translated literally into another; it’s necessary to express things differently to be correctly understood and have the right impact, in order to be consistent one properly compliment your native language content and how you want to be perceived.

-I’ve seen on the websites of many well-established business English content and copy that’s poorly expressed and badly written.
+I’ve seen websites of many well-established businesses where the English content is poorly expressed and badly written.
 Perhaps someone in the company reads and speaks English and volunteered to write it?
-But no one can really write English like a native speaker, especially one who specialises in writing promotional and marketing content.
+But no one can write English like a native speaker, especially one who specialises in writing promotional and marketing content.

-It’s also paramount for well-established businesses to keep up with the times and not just rely on their age old reputation.
-Businesses come and go with economic cycles, political changes and mergers and acquisitions, and products evolve to modern tastes and demands.
+It’s also paramount for well-established businesses to keep up with the times, not just rely on their age-old reputation.
+Businesses come and go with economic cycles, political changes, mergers and acquisitions, and products evolve to modern tastes and demands.
 Competition’s fierce.

-And if you’re a existing or new company with aspirations to export and sell your products or services internationally, then it’s essential to have a well written English version of your website content and marketing material.
+And if you’re a existing or new company with aspirations to export and sell your products or services internationally, then it’s essential to have a well-written English version of your website promotional and descriptive content and marketing material.
 Remember: perception is everything.

 In reality, producing a quality website and marketing material in dual copy isn’t as difficult as one might think, but having the correct English, which is the second most widely spoken, written and read first language in the world, and the second language with the largest global coverage, is a necessity.